bbc/simorgh/src/integration/README.md

 ## What is a snapshot?

 This is a feature provided by Jest.
 It's not a snapshot of the graphical UI but a snapshot of a result that is typically returned from a function.
-This could even be HTML returned from DOM query selector e.g.
+This is often the HTML returned from DOM query selector e.g.

 ```js
 it('should render the headline', () => {